MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Test-ServiceFabricClusterConnection.md

 ## PARAMETERS

 ### -AllowNetworkConnectionOnly
-When set, the cmdlet will return "True" if it can connect to the cluster even when system services are unresponsive.
-That is, as long as an underlying network connection can be established to the cluster, it will return "True".
+Indicates that the cmdlet returns "True" if it can connect to the cluster even when system services are unresponsive.
+That is, as long as an underlying network connection can be established to the cluster, it returns "True".

 ```yaml
 Type: SwitchParameter